Khayruls-Code/dedicated-doctors-team/README.md

 # Dedicated doctors team by React app

-This live link of the project is [doctors team](https://dedicated-doctors-team.netlify.app/).
+The live link of the project is [doctors team](https://dedicated-doctors-team.netlify.app/).

 ## About The website